bluefalcon26/docker-rails/README.md

 # Non-root setup
 You don't need root for any of this setup, as long as your user is a member of group "docker".
 For more info, see http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo

+# Troubleshooting
+* If you get an error from chown, you probably have selinux on.
+Try

+    `chcon -Rt svirt_sandbox_file_t /path/to/yourRailsApp`